error-four-o-four/unicode-range/README.md

 The function `isValidUnicodeRange` returns a boolean indicating whether the input is a valid unicode-range string.

-The `parseUnicodeRange` function accepts a single string argument, which may contain multiple values (e.g., 'U+0, U+9').
+The `parseUnicodeRange` function accepts a single string argument, which may contain multiple comma-separated values (e.g., 'U+0, U+9').
 By default, it returns a deduplicated and sorted array of code points.
 To disable sorting and improve performance, an optional boolean can be provided as the second argument.

 ```js
 UnicodeRange.parse('U+99-9F, U+41-96');